 Prototyping

-Towards the end of 2023, with the help of the new Askable Session features, Askable Plus projects grew by 223% compared to 2022.
-This growth was driven by the ability for customers to maintain a digital repository of all their project insights, created by Askable Plus researchers.
+By the end of 2023, Askable Plus projects increased by 223% compared to the previous year.
+This growth was driven by the new Sessions features, which enabled customers to maintain a digital repository of all their research insights.

-A significant portion of researchers' time is spent analysing and synthesising interviews, compared to conducting moderated research.
-The current process is very manual and time-consuming.
+A significant amount of researchers’ time was spent analysing and synthesising interviews rather than conducting them.
+The process was highly manual and time-consuming.

 The power of discovery